DamourYouKnow/damour-bot/README.md

 ## Features

 - Posts a random welcome message in #general when a user joins.
-- Posts a random goodbye message in #general if a user leaves withing 10 minutes of joining.
+- Posts a random goodbye message in #general if a user leaves.
 - Allows users to self assign color roles with the role prefix `color.`.

 ## Usage

-### Welcome and goodvye messages
+### Welcome and goodbye messages

 This thing runs on Node.js.
 You just need to do the `npm install` thing and then you can run it with `node app.js`.